microsoft/pxt/docs/writing-docs/snippets.md

 ### block

-The **block** snippet renders a JavaScript snippet into blocks without any simulator and does not wrap floating blocks in the "on start".
+The **block** snippet renders a JavaScript snippet into blocks in a standalone view without any simulator and floating blocks are not contained in the "on start" block.

     ```block
     basic.showNumber(5)